 Died: Ronald A. Bettle, physician of Hackettstown, New Jersey, on July 8, of injuries sustained in an automobile accident.
 He was founder of Parkview Memorial Hospital in Brunswick, Maine.

-Melvin K. Eckenroth, chairman of the department of religion of Columbia Union College, Takoma Park, Maryland, of a heart attack, July 12.
+- Melvin K. Eckenroth, chairman of the department of religion of Columbia Union College, Takoma Park, Maryland, of a heart attack, July 12.

+•

-One year (\$12.95) Perpetual (\$10.50) New subscription Renew my present subscription To subscribe, check the appropriate boxes below, print your name and address clearly, and mail this form with your payment to your Mail to: Review and Herald Publishing Association, 6856 Eastern Avenue NW , Washington, D.C.
-20012.
+☐ Ne year (\$12.95) ☐ Perpetual (\$10.50) □ New subscription Adventist Book Center.
+To subscribe, check the appropriate boxes below, print your name and address clearly, and mail this form with your payment to your Mail to: Review and Herald Publishing Association, 6856 Eastern Avenue NW., Washington, D.C.
+20012. ner, including the label, and send it to us.
+If you have a question about your subscription, please clip this form to your letter.
 If you're moving, please let us know six weeks before changing your address.
-Print your new address at right, clip out this entire cor- ner, including the label, and send it to us.
-If you have a question about your subscrip- tion, please clip this form to your letter.
+Print your new address at right, clip out this entire cor-

 city address name (please print)

 state

 zip code